ElectronicDIY/esp32_simple_webserver_AHT20/README.md

 # esp32_simple_webserver_AHT20
 Esp32 webserver, with temperature and humidity to control one output based on temperature.
 Skecth can be modified to include another output based on humidity readings from the sensor.

+The TFT display shows temperature, humidity and the local IP address for the web server.